dipaish/www23/index.md

 - **Image Editing:**  Adobe Photoshop, Gimp
 ![Development Environment](assets/images/devenvironment.png)

+## Frontend

+The frontend of a web page is the graphical user interface to create elements and interact with the functionalities as seen by the end user.
+The frontend is used to ensure the visual aspect of a website is functional. **HTML** is the fundamental component of the web that defines the structure of a web page.
+ALong with HTML other technolgies such as **CSS and JavaScript** are used to implement the web page's apperances.
+The list of technolgies commonly used to develop the frontend of a web page are as below:
+- HTML
+- CSS
+- JavaScript
+- Frontend frameworks such as Vue.js, React Framework, Angula Framework

+## Backend

+Backend development is the development that happens on the server side to ensure all functionalities on the client side (frontend) of the website are functional.
+The features implemented at the back end are utilized via the fronted and may include activities such as storing and updating data, creating APIs and libraries.
+The list of technolgies commonly used to develop the backend of a web page are as below:

+- PHP
+- C++
+- Java
+- Python
+- Node.js
+- Backend frameworks such as Express, Django, Laravel, Spring etc.

 ## What is HTML?
 **Hypertext Markup Language (HTML)** is the standard markup language for documents that are designed to be displayed in a web browser.
 HTML is not a programming language.
 It is a markup language that tells browser how to structure a web page.
-HTML is made up of sereis of **elements** such as a piece of text, a pragraph, , list, table, links or forms.
+HTML is made up of sereis of **elements** such as a piece of text, a pragraph, list, table, links or forms and is saved with an extension ```.HTML```.

 ***Lets write the following line of text in a text file and save it as*** **file1.html**